Key takeaways

 - Filing the federal Form 8822-B but forgetting the state annual report.
 Updating the IRS does not update the secretary of state.
 The address change has to be filed in both places.

 - Confusing annual report with the BOI report.
-The BOI report is the federal beneficial-ownership filing under the Corporate Transparency Act, filed with FinCEN, not with the state.
-The two filings are separate.
+The BOI report is a separate federal filing under the Corporate Transparency Act, filed with FinCEN.
+As of the FinCEN interim final rule effective March 26, 2025, entities formed in the United States are generally exempt from BOI reporting; the requirement now applies only to foreign-formed entities registered to do business in the US.
+The two filings are separate from the state annual report.
 The BOI-report-virtual-address-llc guide covers the federal side.

-- Letting an LLC in a state with no annual report (Arizona, Missouri, NM, Ohio) drift on tax filings.
+- Letting an LLC in a state with no annual report (Arizona, Missouri, New Mexico, Ohio, South Carolina) drift on tax filings.
 No annual report does not mean no compliance; tax and registered agent obligations remain.

 - Using a PO box instead of a real street address.
 Most states reject PO boxes for the principal business address on the annual report.
 A virtual address with a real street and suite number passes; a PO box does not.